rin67630/Soft-Power-MPPT/Hardware/Soft-Power Hardware Principles.md

 ## Schematic diagrams:

 Unfortunately, there is no " one size fits all " hardware.
 There is currently no buck converter having at the same time a very low quiescent current, providing high power and being able to manage relatively high input voltage (see next chapter about converters used).
 For that reason, the design will consist of a base module, containing low-power, very low quiescent current buck converters, able to handling input power up to 20W.
 That base module can be used alone.
-Cf: Soft Power 1xINA226 Minimum.pdf
-To handle more power, an optional external buck converter can be added.
+Cf: Soft Power 1xINA226 Minimum.pdf To handle more power, an optional external buck converter can be added.
 The software will use the low-power modules in the low-power range and switch over to the more powerful buck converter as a power increases.
 Cf: Soft Power 1xINA3221 w Power Extension.pdf
-For people already having a SCC, but without Dashborard and extensive reporting abilities I provide Soft Power 1xINA3221 Passive Logger.pdf.
+For people already having a SCC, but without Dashboard and extensive reporting abilities I provide a plain data logger.
+Cf. Soft Power 1xINA3221 Passive Logger.pdf.

 All three hardware versions use the same base module.